 If you find yourself counting sheep at bedtime, maybe you need better sleep hygiene.
 Sleep hygiene involves implementing certain behaviors and practices for a good night’s sleep.
-Maintaining good sleep hygiene helps you fall asleep faster and stay asleep until you complete the required sleep cycles.
+Maintaining good sleep hygiene helps you to have consistent, good quality sleep.

-To reap the maximum benefits of sleep, you need to consistently practice good sleep hygiene.
+To reap the maximum benefits of sleep, you can start by consistently practicing good sleep hygiene.

 What is Sleep Hygiene?

-Sleep hygiene is defined as good sleep habits that give your body its best chances at good quality sleep.
-If you follow good sleep hygiene, it’s usually easier to fall asleep.
-Once in bed, you smoothly transition through the three stages of Non-Rapid Eye Movement Sleep (NREM) and the fourth stage called Rapid Eye Movement (REM) sleep.
+Sleep hygiene involves good sleep habits that give your body its best chances at good quality sleep.
+If you follow good sleep hygiene, it can be easier to fall asleep and stay asleep.
+Once you drift off to sleep, you transition through Non-Rapid Eye Movement Sleep (NREM) and Rapid Eye Movement (REM) sleep.

 20 Sleep Hygiene Tips

 You wake up feeling refreshed and rejuvenated when you get good sleep, which you have the best chances of getting if you practice healthy sleep habits.
-Here we list down some simple tips for you and discuss how these steps ensure sound sleep through the night.
+Here we list down some simple tips for you and discuss how these steps can boost your sleep health.

 Identify Your Sleep Needs

 Our sleep needs change throughout our lifetime.
 Typically, adults need 7 to 8 hours, but children need more.
-Here we list the average sleep hours needed in different ages.
+Here we list the average sleep hours needed in different age groups.

 But even in adults, sleep needs vary.
-Some may feel relaxed and refreshed with 7 hours of sleep at a stretch, while others may need 8 hours to feel the same.
+Some may feel relaxed and refreshed with 7 hours of sleep (or even less) at a stretch, while others may need 8 hours (or even more) to feel the same.
 This difference of an hour in your regular sleep schedule matters to your health in the long term.

 Be Consistent About Your Bedtime

-If you go to bed around 10 pm every night, be consistent about it.
-Don’t deviate from your bedtime routine even during weekends.
+Be consistent about when you get up in the morning, even on weekends.
 A minor deviation of 30 minutes to an hour is fine.
 But it’s best to be as consistent as possible.

-While working on your sleep hygiene, remember—you can’t compensate for lost sleep.
+Remember—you can’t compensate for lost sleep.
 You can’t pull an all-nighter and “catch up” on sleep the next night.
-Sleep deprivation impacts your productivity the next morning.
-Oversleeping the following night doesn’t compensate for the lost hours of sleep.
+Sleep deprivation impacts your productivity the next morning, oversleeping the following night doesn’t compensate for the lost hours of sleep.
 Instead, it leaves you feeling sluggish due to “social jetlag.”
 Getting up at the same time every day helps your body clock to know the time, so that it can make you sleepy at night and alert during the day.

 Keep Your Bedroom Dark